tryfabric/memorable-milestones/README.md

 Assigns due dates to milestones (on Thursdays), and closes milestones that are at 100%.

+Benefits:

+✅ one-time setup, with no config needed

+✅ automatically keeps milestones up to date

+✅ you don't have to come up with your own memorable names

+✅ everyone is on the same schedule, so cross-team collaboration is easy

 ## Milestones

 There are 16 weekly milestones.
 Names and due dates are pre-determined, so there's no setup!